Local service page

 IVC Road note: a stronger cricket net is shaped around batting impact.
 Mesh grade, height, top-cover need, support spacing, corner tension, and side returns should suit how the lane is used.
 Throwdowns do not behave like casual kids play, and a terrace strip does not behave like a school lane.

-open wind, long sun exposure, and wider net spans around premium plots affects the fit.
+open wind, long sun exposure, and wider net spans around well-finished plots affects the fit.
 Outdoor nets face sun, dust, wind, pulling, and repeated ball impact.
 If the corner is weak or the net is tied loosely, the first few weeks may look fine, but the batting side starts sagging later.

 On IVC Road homes, EverSafe measures whether the net needs poles, wall anchors, frame support, slab fixing, top cover, or a mixed approach.
 The team also keeps access in mind because players still need to enter, retrieve balls, clean the area, and use the lane naturally.

-A low quote can miss the actual problem if it only counts square feet.
+A low estimate can miss the actual problem if it only counts square feet.
 In IVC Road, compare whether the contractor has reviewed batter stance, throwdown end, straight-drive line, lifted-ball height, side returns, vehicle-facing edge, window-facing edge, entry gap, support condition, and practice intensity.

 In IVC Road, ask what happens at corners.
 Many weak cricket-net jobs fail at returns, not in the middle.
 The ball escapes from the side gap, rebounds past a pole, or finds the unprotected low section.
 That is why corner planning is as important as the main net panel.